Funding and donors

 Resource mobilization is a top priority for the United Nations Office of Counter-Terrorism (UNOCT).

-With approximately 4% of the Office’s annual budget coming from the UN Regular Programme Budget, UNOCT is reliant on the generous contribution of donors to the United Nations Trust Fund for Counter-Terrorism to finance its mandated core functions of leadership, policy and coordination as well as capacity-building, advocacy and visibility efforts in support of and as requested by Member States.
+With just under 4% of the Office’s annual funding needs covered by the UN Regular Budget (RB), UNOCT is reliant on the generous contribution of donors to the United Nations Trust Fund for Counter-Terrorism and other extrabudgetary allocations to finance its mandated core functions of leadership, policy and coordination as well as capacity-building, advocacy and visibility efforts in support of Member States.

-Member States’ financial contributions have allowed UNOCT to expand its reach both geographically and thematically.
-The contributions reflects the growing interest and confidence of Member States in UNOCT’s operations across the globe.
+Member States’ financial contributions have allowed UNOCT to expand its reach both geographically and thematically, reflecting the growing interest and confidence of Member States in UNOCT’s operations across the globe.
 Extra-budgetary resources are currently supporting capacity-building projects at the global, regional and national levels, mainsteaming human rights and gender considerations, with many of these efforts implemented jointly with Counter-Terrorism Coordination Compact entities.

-For contact on fundraising including project details, please contact: OCT-ResourceMobilization@un.org.
+For more information on fundraising including project details, please contact: OCT-ResourceMobilization@un.org.

 Funding for UNCCT

 The United Nations Counter-Terrorism Centre (UNCCT) relies heavily on voluntary contributions for funding of its mandated activities.
 The UNCCT was established in 2011 through a voluntary contribution of $10 million from the Kingdom of Saudi Arabia, following the recommendation in the United Nations Global Counter-Terrorism Strategy (A/Res/60/288, Pillar II, para 9) ‘that the question of creating an international centre to fight terrorism could be considered, as part of international efforts to enhance the fight against terrorism’.
 In 2014, the Kingdom of Saudi Arabia donated an additional US$100 million to help finance the work of the UNCCT.